1. When is the best time to go to Nicaragua?

 Our Family Travel Page

 has some helpful hints for making the most of your family vacation and also has some minimum age recommendations for each tour.
 We realize that you know your kids best so we will be happy to answer all of your questions and try to give you the most accurate impression of what to expect.
 However, please remember that these are adventure tours and flexibility is essential!

-To make family tours easier, we often recommend having a private group and guide, though families with well-behaved children are welcome on our group departures as well.
+To make family tours easier when visiting Nicaragua, we often recommend having a private group and guide, though families with well-behaved children are welcome on our group departures as well.
 We have special private tour rates for families- please ask your trip coordinator if you are interested.

 Our Nicaragua tours are suitable for nearly every age.
 These trips commonly attract multi-generational families as well as young honeymooners or adventurous single travelers.
 Travelers of any age (except very young children), can likely find a Nicaragua option where they will fit right in.

 10. Are these trips a good choice for solo travelers?